Sharps Container

 Introduction

 Needlestick injuries occur when a needle or other sharp object accidentally penetrates the skin.
 These injuries pose a significant risk of transmission of bloodborne pathogens, including hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV).
 Needlestick injuries are a common occupational hazard in healthcare settings but can also occur in other environments.
-Immediate and appropriate management is crucial to reduce the risk of infection.
+Immediate and appropriate management is crucial to reduce the risk of infection and provide support to the affected individual.

 Aetiology and Risk Factors